 - Submit the $60 non-refundable application fee.

 - Submit an official statement from the appropriate academic official at your home institution granting permission to enroll at Georgia State University for the term of application.
-Official statement must come in a sealed envelope or come directly from the home institution.
-Faxed or unsealed copies are not acceptable.
+Official statement can be mailed, emailed or submitted through the document upload.

 - Be eligible to return to their home institution

-- Have permission from their home institution to attend Georgia State University
+- Have permission from their home institution to attend Georgia State University.
+Here is a template your institution may use for the transient request letter.

-Note: If you have attended Georgia State before as a transient student and wish to return again as a transient student, you must submit a reactivation form and an updated statement of permission.
+Note: If you have attended Georgia State before as a transient student and wish to return again as a transient student, you must submit a reactivation application and an updated statement of permission.

 Note: If you wish to change your status to a transfer student after attending as a transient student, you MUST file a new application for Undergraduate Admissions and submit a new $60.00 non-refundable application fee.